-4.1 In order to determine whether a subsidy, as defined in Article 3, above shall be deemed to be specific to certain enterprises, and as such grants an advantage to these enterprises over those available to other enterprises or industries, the following shall apply:

-- (a) Where the granting authority explicitly limits access to a subsidy to certain enterprises, such subsidy would be specific, subject to the provisions of paragraphs (b), (c), and (d) of this Article; - (b) Where the granting authority establishes neutral criteria or conditions' for eligibility and for the amount of subsidy granted, specificity shall not be deemed to exist to the extent that eligibility were automatic and the amount of subsidy were consistent with the criteria or conditions.
-The criteria or conditions must be clearly spelled out in law or regulation and be capable of verification. - (c) Where discretion is exercised in the course of the administration of a subsidy, specificity shall not be deemed to exist if there is a clear indication, substantiated on the basis of positive evidence, that discretion has not been exercised so as to limit access to the subsidy to certain enterprises or to award amounts of subsidy so as to direct the subsidy to certain enterprises.
-In this regard, information on the frequency with which applications for the subsidy are refused and the reasons for such refusal shall, in particular, be considered. - (d) A subsidy may be specific in fact if it can be demonstrated, on the basis of facts which were known - or should have been known to the granting authority at the time of establishment of the subsidy programme, that the subsidy would be limited to certain enterprises.
+- 2.1 In order to determine whether a subsidy, as defined in Article 1.1 above is specific to an enterprise or industry or group of enterprises or industries (hereinafter referred to as "certain enterprises"), and as such confers a benefit on certain enterprises over those available to other enterprises or industries, the following shall apply: - (a) Where the granting authority, or the legislation pursuant to which the granting authority operates, explicitly limits access to a subsidy to certain enterprises, such subsidy would be specific. - (b) Where the granting authority, or the legislation pursuant to which the granting authority operates, establishes objective criteria or conditions governing the eligibility for, and the amount of, a subsidy, specificity shall not exist, provided that the eligibility is automatic and that such criteria and conditions are strictly adhered to.
+The criteria or conditions must be clearly spelled out in law or regulation and be capable of verification. - (c) Where discretion is exercised in the course of the administration of a subsidy, specificity shall not exist if there is a clear indication, substantiated on the basis of positive evidence, that discretion has not been exercised so as to limit access to the subsidy to certain enterprises or to award amounts of subsidy so as to direct the subsidy to certain enterprises.
+In this regard, information on the frequency with which applications for the subsidy are refused and the reasons for such refusal shall, in particular, be considered. - (d) A subsidy which is available to all enterprises located within a designated geographical region shall be specific irrespective of the nature of the granting authority.
+This provision shall not apply to regional subsidies non-actionable under Article 8 below.